xuyu/goredis/sentinel.md

 ### What It Does

-This command returns a IP:PORT connection string for the current master of the given pod name.
+This method returns a IP:PORT connection string for the current master of the given pod name.

 ### Why You Use It